Ormenio: Road

 Ormenio is bypassed by the Greek National Road 51/European route E85 (Feres - Soufli - Orestiada - Ormenio), which continues across the border as the Bulgarian road 80 to Svilengrad.

 Rail

-The community is served by Ormenio railway station, the most northernly railway station in Greece and the terminal for (the Greek portion) the Alexandroupoli–Svilengrad line.
+The community is served by Ormenio railway station, the most northernly railway station in Greece and the terminal for (the Greek portion) the Alexandroupolis–Svilengrad line.
 There is currently no rail connection to Svilengrad via Ormenio.
 Ormenio had a railway station on the line from Didymoteicho to Harmanli in Bulgaria.
 During the Ottoman era, Ormenio was called Çirmen in Turkish.